-Coordinator of Graduate Studies Department of Biochemistry Texas Tech University Health Sciences Center Lubbock, Texas 79430 BCH 5721-Biochemistry, Prerequisite: CHEM, 335, 336 or equivalent.
+Coordinator of Graduate Studies Department of Biochemistry Texas Tech University Health Sciences Center Lubbock, Texas 79430

+BCH 5921-Biochemistry, Prerequisite: CHEM 335, 336 or equivalent.
 Human life processes at the molecular level with emphasis on biochemical homeostasis and control mechanisms.
-This course consists of a series of closely related lectures and laboratories.

-BCH 611-Biochemistry Conference (1:1:0).
+BCH 6101-Biochemistry Conference.
 Informal conferences between faculty and students considering topics of current interest in biochemistry not normally included in other courses.
-Literature search, evaluation, organization, writing and oral presentation by the student are emphasized.
-Different topics each semester.
-May be repeated for credit.

-BCH 631-Master's Thesis.
-Enrollment required at least twice.
+Topics such as ethics in science, writing scientific papers, preparation of research grant applications, career development, etc., will be emphasized.
 BCH 6121-History of Biochemistry.

 Highlights in the advancement of biochemical knowledge will be discussed.
 BCH 6127-Seminar in Cell Biology.
-Prerequisite: Permission of instructor.
+Prerequisite: permission of instructor.
 May be repeated.
-Presentation of current research topics in the genetics and molecular biology of eucaryotic cells, and related areas: onocogenesis, differentiation, ageing.

-BCH 6135, 6235, 6335, 6535-Topics in Biochemistry.
+Presentation of current research topics in the genetics and related areas: oncogenesis, differentiation, aging.
+BCH 6135, 6235, 6335, 6535-Topics in

+Biochemistry.
 Prerequisite: consent of instructor.
-Lectures in specific areas of biochemistry not normally included in other courses.
+Lectures in specific areas of biochemistry not included in other courses.
+Topics such as biochemistry of cancer, membrane structure and function, inborn errors of metabolism, biochemistry of cellular organelles, immunochemistry, neurochemistry, and physical properties of brochemical systems will be covered.
 May be repeated for credit with change of content.